Welcome to the PENS website!

 Welcome to the Parents for Excellence in Newton Schools (PENS) website!
 We hope you will find the site informative and that what you read here inspires you to learn and take action about inaccurate and biased class material, especially material concerning the Middle East, used in public schools in Newton, Massachusetts and other communities throughout the country.

 This bias is not limited to anti-Israel or anti-Jewish falsehoods; students are also presented with inaccurate and prejudicial views of Islam and the Arab people.
-One handout describes Arab society as "pious but barbaric"; another states that Islam approves of spousal abuse and discrimination against women.
-While some Islamic authorities may condone such abuse and discrimination, many others do not.
+One handout describes pre-Islamic Arab society as "pious but barbaric"; another states that Islam approves of spousal abuse and discrimination against women.
+While some Islamic authorities may condone abuse and discrimination, many others do not.

-Major events in our eight-year quest asking the schools to review class material and remove objectionable material are on the Breaking News section and Facebook page.
+Major events in our quest asking the schools to review class material and remove objectionable material are on the Breaking News section and Facebook page.

 Links to objectionable class materials are here.